 The following graph shows the development of the total number of PGP keys as a proxy for usage.

 We clearly see that Snowden’s revelations had an effect on the usage of PGP in 2013.
 Interestingly, there is also another spike in 2018.
-This confirms that adoption increases as a reaction to privacy scandals.
+This confirms that adoption has increased as a reaction to the recent privacy scandals.

 - Incumbents’ business models are aligned against providing privacy.